ibm-cloud-docs/transit-gateway/adding-gateway.md

       Location: Select a region for the {{site.data.keyword.powerSys_notm}} workspace.

-      If you select **{{site.data.keyword.powerSys_notm}}**, you must have a {{site.data.keyword.powerSys_notm}} workspace created in a data center after the Power Edge Router has been deployed.
+      If you select **{{site.data.keyword.powerSys_notm}}**, you must have a {{site.data.keyword.powerSys_notm}} workspace created in a PER-enabled data center.For a list of PER-enabled data centers, see [Getting started with the Power Edge Router](/docs/power-iaas?topic=power-iaas-per).

       To find out if your {{site.data.keyword.powerSys_notm}} workspace is set up correctly, go to the workspace and check the navigation for a Cloud connections page.
 If there isn't a **Cloud connections** page, the workspace leverages the Power Edge Router and can be added as a connection to Transit Gateway.
 Otherwise, you must configure virtual connections with Cloud connections on the {{site.data.keyword.powerSys_notm}}.
       {: important}

 1. Click **Add** to create a connection.